SquareGPS/navixy-api/docs/backend-api/resources/field_service/form/template.md

 ---
-title: Template
+title: Form templates
-description: Template
+description: Form templates
 ---

-# Template
+Form is a "one-shot" entity; after it was filled by someone, it cannot be reused.
+It's stored along with filled fields for future reference.
+Usually people need to fill forms with the same fields over an over again, so forms are created on the basis of form templates.
+It's similar to paper forms: each paper form can be filled only once, but there's an electronic document, a template, on basis of which all paper forms are printed.

-API path: `/form/template`.
+ The reason for such API design is that template fields can be changed over time (deleted, removed, reordered, etc)

-To make forms reusable, they are created on the basis of form templates.
+ and it should not affect already filled forms.
+By separating filled forms and templates, one can always view filled form in exactly same state regardless of how template changed.

-User can assign form to the task by choosing template without the need to create all form fields every time.
+User can assign form to the task or checkin by choosing template without the need to create all form fields every time.

-**form_template** is:
+`<form_template>` is:
 ```js
 {
   "id": 1,